 - The systems for managing and storing medicines, including vaccines, medical gases, emergency medicines and equipment, minimised risks. - Staff prescribed and administered or supplied medicines to patients and gave advice on medicines in line with current national guidance.
-The practice had reviewed its antibiotic prescribing and taken action to support good antimicrobial stewardship in line with local and national guidance. - Patients' health was monitored in relation to the use of medicines and followed up on appropriately.
+The practice managed and reviewed high risk medicines effectively.
+Clinical staff had reviewed antibiotic prescribing and taken action to support good antimicrobial stewardship in line with local and national guidance. - Patients' health was monitored in relation to the use of medicines and followed up on appropriately.
 Patients were involved in regular reviews of their medicines.